-- Research and Inquiry: Evaluate current research studies and methodologies using evidence-based educational research to improve curricula, instruction, or interventions.
+Research & Inquiry: evaluate current research studies and methodologies using evidence-based educational research to improve curricula, instruction, or interventions.

-- Student and Program Evaluation: Evaluate and analyze student achievement and program effectiveness utilizing nonbiased instruments and knowledge of research-based practices.
+Student and Program Evaluation: evaluate and analyze student achievement and program effectiveness utilizing nonbiased instruments and knowledge of research-based best practices.

-- Professional Development and Ethical Practice: Exemplify professional, legal, and ethical behavior by participating in and providing opportunities for professional development that best support children with special needs, their families, schools and communities.
+Professional Development and Ethical Practice: exemplify professional, legal, and ethical behavior by participating in and providing opportunities for professional development that best support children with special needs, their families, schools, and the community.

-- Collaboration: Implement culturally responsive collaborative and consultation students to enhance the opportunities for students with exceptional learning needs.
+Collaboration: implement culturally responsive collaborative and consultation structures to enhance the opportunities for students with exceptional learning needs.

 The MA in Special Education programs have received national (NCATE/CAEP) professional accreditation which allows for greater portability of your degree.
 Call an Enrollment Coach today to learn how to get started!

 Applicants intending on enrolling in this program must complete the formal application process with all required documents, which include:

 Admission Grade Point Average (GPA) Requirements: